Guidelines Approval & Submission

 2. Medicine related guidelines should be forwarded to ADTC for approval and ratification

 3. Non-medicine related guidelines should be forwarded to the HoD.
 The HoD provides feedback and approves or refers back to the Lead Author for additional work.
-These guidelines then need to be sent to Guidelines Editorial Group (GEG) for final ratification
+These guidelines then need to be sent to Clinical Guidelines Governance and Editorial Group (CGGEG) for final ratification

 4. All ratified guideline and the completed submission form should be submitted to Clinical Guidelines Team (CGT) for publication to the App.